Funding options to fund your business

 2. Crowd Funding

 Crowd Funding is an option where you seek funding from multiple people.
-This is a little complicated process as it requires a concrete idea where people find it worth investing in.
-This also serves a platform where one can gauge the future of the product/ service.
+This is a little complicated process as it requires a concrete idea that people find worth investing in.
+This also serves as a platform where one can gauge the future of the product/ service.
 Herein, you put up your plan to be discussed and spoken of.
 People who are ready to invest scrutinize your business idea, so this works as a tester alongside funding.
 Getting multiple opinions and reviews on your concept, as well as knowing how people react to it, says it all.